-For users who find visual elements more appealing, Windows 10 has made it easier to identify files and folders by adding Emojis to their names.
-Yes, Microsoft has made it possible for Windows users to use Emojis in the names of a drive, file or folder.
-All you need to do is access the built-in Emoji Panel feature, that allows picking any emoji you want.
+For users who find visual elements more appealing, Windows 11/10 has made it easier to identify files and folders by adding Emojis to their names.
+Yes, Microsoft has made it possible for Windows users to use Emojis in the names of a drive, file, or folder.
+All you need to do is access the built-in Emoji Panel feature, which allows picking any emoji you want.

-This is no more to be seen now.
-Windows 10 will now let you include an Emoji in the name of a drive, file, and folder via Emoji Panel.
+But Windows 11/10 will now let you include an Emoji in the name of a drive, file, and folder via Emoji Panel.

-You can choose to add emoji to a file/folder in Windows 10 via any of the methods below.
+You can choose to add emoji to a file/folder in Windows 11/10 by following these steps:

 English is one of the most commonly spoken languages, but that’s not what unites us all.
 Rather, it’s the universal language of the emojis that binds us together.
 These picture characters appear more vibrant in their expression.
 As such, they’ve readily become popular worldwide.